mantidproject/mantid/docs/source/interfaces/HFIR_4Circle_Reduction.rst

  4. User views all the measurements

- 5. User finds out the measurement with the strongest reflection and push button use
+  1. User finds out the measurement with the strongest reflection and push button use

+  2. Alternatively, user can use the survey result to find out the Pt. with the maximum counts of the scan

- 6. GUI shifts to tab *Calculate UB* automatically
+ 5. GUI shifts to tab *Calculate UB* automatically

- 7. User pushes button *Find Peak* with checking *Load HKL from file*
+ 6. User pushes button *Find Peak* with checking *Load HKL from file*

- 8. GUI finds the peak center and load HKL
+ 7. GUI finds the peak center and load HKL

- 9. User pushes button *Add peak* to add the peak to table
+ 8. User pushes button *Add peak* to add the peak to table

- 10. User repeats step 2 to 9 to add other peaks
+ 9. User repeats step 2 to 9 to add other peaks

- 11. User select the peaks that are linearly independent and pushes *Calcualte UB*
+ 10. User select the peaks that are linearly independent and pushes *Calcualte UB*

- 12. GUI calculates UB matrix and show the result
+ 11. GUI calculates UB matrix and show the result

- 13. User may push *Index peak* to use the calculated UB matrix to index peaks in the table to check UB matrix.
+ 12. User may push *Index peak* to use the calculated UB matrix to index peaks in the table to check UB matrix;

+ 13. User may refine the UB matrix and thus lattice parameters

+   1. user adds more peaks to the UB peak table;

+   2. user selects at least 3 non-degenerate peaks;

+   3. user clicks button *Refine*;

+   4. application refines UB matrix and outputs the refined UB matrix, refined lattice parameters and their error.

 Workflow to merge measurements in scan